igorski/bitmappery/README.md

 * Drawing masks/brushes on a rotated layer that is panned or mirrored is broken
 * Moving of flipped / rotated content leads to occasional non-renders (isInsideViewport doesn't take rotated rectangles into account)
-* Lasso tool on touch screen is broken
 * Repeated presses on a clone stamp with source coords does not behave logically

 * Implement iframe based rendering (as more compatible alternative to OffscreenCanvas) for effects